 R: Statistical analysis will be carried out with the help of R. For instance, variance, mean, standard deviation, etc. Plots like boxplot can be generated for the better understanding.

-Oracle: will be used for classification, prediction, regression, and specialized analytics to analyse insights, make better predictions, target best customers, identify cross-selling opportunities, and detect fraud.
+Oracle: will be used for classification, prediction, regression, and specialized analytics to generate insights, make better predictions, target best customers, identify cross-selling opportunities, and detect fraud.

 3.6 Decision Making

-Based on the analysis and the visualized results, the top authorities of the company can decide whether and how to reward a positive behaviour and change a negative one.
+Based on the analysis and the visualized results, the top authorities of the company can decide the perfect trade off which will give them market advantage.

-The details of a particular problem can be analysed to understand the causes of the problems take informed decisions and plan for necessary action.
+The details of a particular problem can be analyzed to understand the causes of the problems take informed decisions and plan for necessary action.

 And to do that, the analysis team needs to use various types of tools.
-Such as Tableau, Excel, etc. And the leaders want to receive the information in the form of Diagram.
+Such as Tableau, Excel, etc. Top management want to receive the information in the form of Diagram.

 Shopping pattern of customer’s diagram.

-Most and least preferred category of products
+Most and least preferred features of products

-Profit margin from every market.
+Profit margin from every region.

 Pie charts, sales line graphs, histograms.

-Inventory records
+Inventory records.

-The decision-makers want to receive the data in a vivid informative way such as:
+The decision-makers want to receive the data in an informative way such as:

 Histogram of most moving category of product.

-Low and high profitable country and branches
+Low and high profitable cities and branches

 Excel data of the selling stores and their contribution.